thoughtbot/superglue/docs/updating-fragments.md

 # Creating reducers

-You can use the metadata created by fragments to update cross cutting concerns in your reducer:
+You can use the metadata created by fragments to update cross-cutting concerns in your reducer:

 ```javascript